-What a relief to think that our anxious thoughts are normal and based on some ancient part of our brains rather than anything we should beat ourselves up about.
+What a relief to think that our anxious thoughts are normal, based on some ancient part of our brains, rather than anything we should beat ourselves up about.
 And guess what!
 We all do it.
 We are all the same.
 Acknowledge "The Chimp" to take a step back from your anxious thoughts and see things from a more logical point of view.

 I'm afraid I've not done enough today.
 That clients will think I'm neglecting them.

 The irony is, you've been sat at your desk for 12 hours and have worked incredibly hard all week.
-You daren't leave your desk because of all the things that you fear could go wrong.
+You daren't leave your office because of all the things that you fear could go wrong.
 Like, for instance, your client is unhappy with the level of service you're providing (even though you've gone above and beyond).

 The only way to cope with this kind of anxiety is to be proactive, organised and productive.
-And you do that by having solid systems in place.
+And you do that by having robust systems in place.

-To be proactive, communicate with your clients on a regular basis to clarify what you're working on and when it will be finished.
+To be proactive, communicate with your clients regularly to clarify what you're working on and when it will be finished.
 I send status reports every Monday morning, along with a weekly update email, outlining what I'll be focusing on that week.
 Not only does it keep my clients happy; it also sets out my workload for the next five days, giving me peace of mind that I'm doing my best.